1. Sambaa K’e Cultural Facility

 De T’a Hoti Ts’eeda was an exhibition and catalogue I co-curated in collaboration with Dr. Tom Andrews, Territorial Archeologist for the Government of the Northwest Territories.
 The Athapaskan collection of the National Museums of Scotland consists of objects collected between 1858 and 1862, a time when Western influences were first starting to cause changes to Dene society.
 As there had been no contact between the Dene and the National Museums of Scotland since the collection was assembled, this project ended a 150-year hiatus and created opportunities for new conversations to develop.
 Dé T’a Hoti Ts’eeda provided many occasions for listening to and documenting elder’s stories about the objects, stories which often differ from the textual information usually found in ethnographic displays.
 This relationship between living story and historical artifact was also the substance behind the associated educational program that brought Elders and youth together to promote cultural continuity.
 The exhibition demonstrated that a major role for the 21st century museum is to facilitate dialogue through working in parity with Aboriginal communities.
 The project also facilitated multiple visits and cultural exchanges for Tlicho community members to the National Museum of Scotland.

-Solo exhibition and catalogue
+'The Outpost of Progress', Solo exhibition and catalogue

 Royal Albert Memorial Museum and Spacex Gallery, Exeter, England, 2001.